 On the day of your appointment, be prepared with any questions or concerns.
 Talk about where you want to have vaser lipo, what you would like to achieve, how the procedure is performed, how to look after yourself afterwards and the risks involved.
 Take a list of medications you are taking and your medical history and ask if you are a suitable candidate.

 Vaser lipo may be carried out under general anaesthetic or IV sedation, which is safer than general anaesthetic in most cases.
-The use of a suction process to remove the fat means that patients can expect some side effects after the procedure.
+With the use of suction in a fat removal process, patients can expect some side effects after the procedure.

 The best candidates for this procedure will have great skin tone and solid muscle bulk that may be felt when toning.